brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

 - Buccola, Brian and Benjamin Spector.
-Maximality and modified numerals.
+Modified numerals and maximality.
   Accepted for publication (with very minor revisions) at *Linguistics and Philosophy*. [![pdf][]][l&p]